Blog Post

 3. Create an action plan

 Meaningful change doesn’t happen overnight.
-To continue coaching effectively over time, create an action plan that includes a selling strategy and related goals, along with revenue targets.
+To continue coaching effectively long term, create an action plan that includes a selling strategy and related goals, along with revenue targets.

 Start by looking at the big picture.
 Utilize sales team reporting to analyze how sellers are performing across channels.
 Pinpoint key trends and develop a plan based on these outcomes, not just your seller’s activities.